fasky/IGME-230/230-project-1-content.md

 ## Esthetics
 Graphics - Pixel Art, colorful.

 Sound - looping music.
+One track for menu, one for gameplay, and one for ending.
+Maybe play with the idea of changing when fighting certain enemies.

 Try to have sounds for every action, from button clicks to fighting.

 ## Gameplay
 ### Mechanics
-Sounds to signify achievement.

 ### Controls